vemonet/nanopub-js/docs/index.md

 <section>
   <div>

-`<nanopub-display>` is just an HTML element.
-You can it anywhere you can use HTML!
+`<nanopub-display>` is just an HTML element, you can use it anywhere you can use HTML:

 ```html
 <html lang="en">